-Global Prison Trends 2017 is the third edition in our annual Global Prison Trends series, which identifies the topical developments and challenges in criminal justice and prison policy and practice.
+Global Prison Trends 2017 is the third edition in our annual Global Prison Trends series, which identifies topical developments and challenges in criminal justice and prison policy and practice.
 It is published in collaboration with the Thailand Institute of Justice, and features a foreword by HRH Princess Bajrakitiyabha Mahidol, UNODC Regional Goodwill Ambassador on the Rule of Law in Southeast Asia and the Pacific, and the President of the Thailand Institute of Justice.

 Global Prison Trends 2017 explores:

 - Trends in the use of imprisonment, such as pre-trial detention and life imprisonment

 - Prison populations, such as the specific needs of women, foreign nationals and elderly prisoners

 - Developments and challenges in prison management, including security issues and violence, prison labour, and violent extremism in prison

 - The role of technology in the criminal justice system, such as e-learning and video visitation